Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 1. Scottsdale

-Not only is Scottsdale, AZ, one of the best places to retire in Arizona, but it’s also considered the No. 1 city to retire in the U.S., according to Niche.
+Not only is living in Scottsdale, AZ, one of the best places to retire in Arizona in 2025, but it’s also considered the No. 1 city to retire in the U.S., according to Niche.
 Once you’re a part of this welcoming community, you’ll see why people come here to retire and enjoy their golden years.
 If golf is something you love, you’ll be happy to know that Scottsdale has all kinds of courses for you to try, including the Grayhawk Golf Club, Continental Golf Club, and Talking Stick Golf Club

 You’ll also have easy access to the McDowell Mountain Regional Park and Hunting Area, and all kinds of trails to walk or bike.
 Residents love how close they are to Blue Wash Trailhead, Camp Creek Falls, and the trails at Desert Mountain.
 You’re not just landlocked in Scottsdale, either!
 Chaparral Lake is in the heart of the city and plenty of other options are a half-hour drive away.
 And when you’re done outside, why not try your luck or take a load off at the We-Ko-Pa Casino Resort?